 If your boat is equipped with the optional bow thruster, please remember that this is an electric engine and cannot run consistently.
 Only use it to adjust the bow position.
-You can use it for max 5 minutes (this is quite some time).
+You can use it for max 3 minutes (this is quite some time) - then let it rest for a while to cool down, before using it again.
 It will automatically shut down when overheated.